CSCRC-SCREED/QUT-ZSS-2023-GOOSE/Datasets/GOOSE attack dataset/Processed dataset (supervised ML)/871/README.md

    - **c**: delaying the safety protection when a short-circuit fault happens in Fault_66bus2
    - **d**: delaying the safety protection when a short-circuit fault happens in Fault_XFMR2

-> <sup>*</sup> Since malicious program only deletes the legitimate GOOSE packets and the remain GOOSE packets are non-malicious, so no sample is labelled as 871.
-However, from the 35-second heartbeat, it can be easily detected as abnormal behaviour.
+> <sup>*</sup> Since the malicious program only deletes the legitimate GOOSE packets and the remaining GOOSE packets are non-malicious, so no sample is labelled as 871.
+However, from the 35-second heartbeat, it can be easily detected as an abnormal behaviour.

 <img src="https://github.com/CSCRC-SCREED/QUT-ZSS-2023/blob/main/PrimaryPlant.jpg" alt="" width="800" height="510" />